wsct/WSCT-EMV/README.md

 Public repository for WSCT EMV project.

-Developped by S.Vernois @ ENSICAEN / GREYC, with the help of some students.
+Developed by S.Vernois @ ENSICAEN / GREYC, with the help of some students.

 # EMV Library